 The content of sessions are led by you.
 We might start each session with a review of how you were after the last session and what might be helpful for you to work on this week.

 The most important thing in therapy is the relationship between you and me.
 Having someone outside of your family and friends that you can talk to, who won’t judge you or be upset by what you think and feel can give you the freedom to speak freely about what’s going on for you.
 This will enable you to work through and understand your thoughts, feelings and behaviours.

 (Parents & Guardians) I think my child should have counselling, but they're not too sure.
 What should I do?

-Children sometimes feel embarrassed or scared of coming to see a therapist.
-If your child is agreeable we would arrange a short contact session to see how your child feels about me, the environment and if they are comfortable to go ahead with sessions.
+Young people sometimes feel embarrassed or scared of coming to see a therapist.
+If your young person is agreeable we would arrange a short contact session to see how they feel about me, the environment and if they are comfortable to go ahead with sessions.

 (Parents & Guardians) I'm struggling with issues revolving around my child.
 Can I see you for counselling?

-I see adults as well as children and adolescents.
+I see adults as well as young people and adolescents.
 Please contact me and we can discuss what it is you are looking to achieve.

 Get in touch

 If you'd like to make an appointment or if you'd like more info, please complete the form below.

 If you can't find the answer to you question above please feel free to contact me and I'll be happy to help.